klippa-app/nativescript-http/README.md

 #### I want to use the latest version for Android 5, and version 3.12 for Android 4

+**NOTE: there is currently an [open issue](https://github.com/NativeScript/android-runtime/issues/1597) in the Android runtime that makes it impossible for the configuration below to work**

 Luckily, this is also a possibility, but a little bit more difficult because you have to split your builds.

 Edit the file `App_Resources/Android/app.gradle`, add the following lines: